Home > Travel Tips > What’s in My Backpack – Adventure Photographer

 Furthermore, the most significant gear variation for mountaineering lies in clothing, which requires careful consideration.
 A specific set of clothing and layers is essential to ensure warmth and mobility on snow and ice.
 I’ve prepared a detailed checklist for you.

-Electronics & Extras
+Electronics & Specific Gear:

 Phone